gradualgames/ggvm/README.md

 the future.
 I'm also open to contributions if anybody wants to dive in to this.

-# Instructions for creating an NmiSafeFunctor
+# Instructions for Creating an NmiSafeFunctor

 These are optional, but often are very helpful for making sure a game is stable in GGVm.
 Since GGVm makes no attempt whatsoever